mguldner/Data_Algorithms/README.md

 ### Loss Functions

 For now, the only use case I used is Titanic : a Binary Classification.
-Therefore, I will implement the loss functions :
+Therefore, I implemented the loss functions :
  * Hinge Loss
  * Logistic Loss